 - Level 3 – the most urgent neo-natal cases

-So on average, mat leave in France is not the best, but it is not the best either.
+So on average, mat leave in France is not the best, but it is not the worst either.
 In Canada, you only get a portion of your salary.
 In France, you do get the full amount, and you can take additional congé parental where you receive a smaller amount.
-Overall, c’est pas mal and with these benefits, France has the highest birth rate in Europe (a little less than 2 kids per woman).

 I picked a doctor who specialized in ultrasounds and so got an ultrasound every time I saw her every 3-4 weeks.
 Unless you go to a private clinic or a doctor that is non-conventionné, the full cost is covered by the government, so this is not a factor in choosing your healthcare.
 (Americans, eat your heart out!)